Clinical-Genomics/demultiplexing/README.md

 password: somepassword
 ```

 Files will be blacked automatically with each push to github.
-If you would like to automatically [Black][black] format your commits on your local machince:
+If you would like to automatically [Black][black-url] format your commits on your local machince:

 ```
 pre-commit install